dikortis/LetsTalkETC/Episodes/Episode_5.md

-out of circulation it's a substitution for one thousand rupee notes but it's it's kind of a crude right especially in comparison with the obvious realize yeah cryptocurrency is basically positions to replace these high denomination bills and so the question becomes
+out of circulation it's a substitution for one thousand rupee notes but it's it's kind of a crude right especially in comparison with the obvious realize cryptocurrency is basically positions to replace these high denomination bills and so the question becomes